ODK is The National Leadership Honor Society that recognizes and encourages superior scholarship, leadership, and exemplary character.

 To find out more about ODK, please check out the website at www.odk.org.

-Lynchburg College chartered its Circle in 1997 and since then has inducted over 450 outstanding students who have made a real difference both inside and outside the classroom.
+University of Lynchburg chartered its Circle in 1997 and since then has inducted over 450 outstanding students who have made a real difference both inside and outside the classroom.

 Membership is awarded to undergraduate juniors and seniors whose cumulative grade point average places them in the top 35% of the LC student population.
 Graduate students are also eligible.